A Natural Wonder

 “Bali is a tropical paradise brimming with cultural treasures and natural wonders”

-Bali has long been a favoured holiday destination for travellers from all over the world who head to the island for its unique culture and beautiful nature.
-Situated in the Indonesian archipelago and enjoying a mild warm climate throughout the year, Bali lures tourists to its varied landscape of volcanic mountains, green hills, white and black beaches, picturesque rice terraces and a distinct cultural and spiritual lifestyle.
-Easily accessible via the international airport in Den Pasar, it I no wonder Bali has become one of the most visited tourist destinations.
+Holiday-makers from across the globe have long considered the Indonesian isle of Bali a tropical Garden of Eden.
+Situated in the Indonesian archipelago and enjoying a mild warm climate throughout the year, Bali lures tourists from all over the world for its varied landscape of volcanic mountains, green hills, white and black beaches, picturesque rice terraces and distinct cultural and spiritual lifestyle.

-Further inland to the north is the charming arts and spiritual centre of Ubud, made famous and notorious by the 2006 Elizabeth Gilbert memoir, Eat Prey Love.
-Although Ubud does in some ways resemble the picture painted in the book, the little town surrounded by rice fields is much more than a hideout for yogis and travellers.
-The outskirts of the town offers a mecca for people looking for private villas that come with a distinctive touch of Balinese culture.
-These fine villas make up for the lack of nearby ocean by commanding excellent views of the jungle, valleys or rice terraces, as well as large pools and outdoor living spaces.
+The outskirts of the town are a mecca for people looking for private villas that come with a distinctive touch of Balinese culture.
+These fine villas make up for the lack of nearby ocean by commanding excellent views of the jungle, valleys or rice terraces, as well as boasting large private pools and outdoor living spaces.

 Because villas on Bali are often owned by individuals, they also come in countless designs and configurations to suit a wide range of needs.
 Whether visitors are looking for a romantic retreat, a family holiday home, a wedding venue of a corporate meeting place, Bali will provide a suitable choice, often in a stunning location with the best in personalised services.